 Your BRCA gene status can be determined by working with your medical oncologist and a genetic counselor through WVCI.
-The results may impact your decision on whether to have both breasts removed even if the cancer is only present in one.
-This is another important aspect of working with the medical oncologist before choosing the best breast cancer surgical option for you.
+The results may impact your decision on whether to have both breasts removed, even if the cancer is only present in one.
+This is another important aspect of working with the medical oncologist before choosing whether a lumpectomy or mastectomy is the best breast cancer surgical option for you.

 One of the biggest concerns about breast cancer is that it may spread to the lymph nodes in the underarm (the axillary lymph nodes).
 Surgeons will remove one or both lymph nodes to send them to a lab for further evaluation.
 This is quite often performed at the same time as the breast cancer removal surgery.

 Because breast surgeries alter how you look, breast reconstruction is an option for many women to help restore their physical appearance.
-In some cases the breast cancer surgeon will be a part of reconstruction and in other cases a plastic surgeon specializing in breast reconstruction may be recommended.
-Find out from your breast surgeon about which you will need.
+In some cases, the breast cancer surgeon will be a part of the reconstruction, and in other cases, a plastic surgeon specializing in breast reconstruction may be recommended.
+Find out from your breast surgeon about what you will need.

-Several different types of reconstructive surgeries can be performed, so it’s essential to talk to your doctor before any surgical procedures.
+Several different types of breast reconstructive surgeries can be performed, so it’s essential to talk to your breast cancer doctor before any surgical procedures.